afsc-assessments/ebswp_2023/doc/EBSpollock.md

-  * Log-normal indices of pollock biomass; bottom trawl surveys assume annual estimates of sampling error, as represented in Fig. \ref{fig:bts_biom} along with the covariance matrices (for the density-dependent and VAST index series); for the AT index the annual errors were specified to have a mean of 0.20; while for the AVO data, a value relative to the AT index was estimated and gave a mean of about 0.25).
+  * Log-normal indices of pollock biomass; bottom trawl surveys assume annual estimates of sampling error, as represented in Fig. \ref{fig:bts_biom} along with the covariance matrices (for the density-dependent and VAST index series); for the AT index the annual errors were specified to have a mean CV of 0.20; while for the AVO data, a value relative to the AT index was estimated and scaled to have a mean CV of 0.3).
   *	Fishery and survey proportions-at-age estimates (multinomial with effective sample sizes presented Table \ref{tab:input_n}).
   *	Age 1 index from the AT survey (CV set equal to 30\% as in prior assessments).